How We Rank Casinos: A Data-Driven System Built on Trust and Real Performance

 A casino rating is only valuable if it reflects real-world behavior.

-At CasinoIndex, every score is built on structured analysis, verified data sources, and a strict focus on trust.
+At CasinoIndex, every score is built on structured analysis, multiple data signals, and a strict focus on trust.
 The system avoids shortcuts and does not rely on promotional claims.

 The goal is simple: